sebcam/CrossSync/README.md

 ##### Controllers configuration

- 1. Controllers have to inherit from SyncController
+Controllers have to inherit from **SyncController** which is a crud controller.

 When you are done, juste add sync registration into your startup.cs :

-    public IServiceProvider ConfigureServices(IServiceCollection services)
+    public void ConfigureServices(IServiceCollection services)
     {
 	  /* ... */

 	  // Sync services registration
-	  return services.AddSync();
+	  services.AddSync();
     }